LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/send-messages.md

 ### Send messages

-`sendMessages` is used to send an array of the messages to the user.
-In most cases we use message delay for the send messages function.
+Use `sendMessages` to send an array of the messages to the consumer.
+Note the following:

-{: .important}
-[See here](conversation-builder-conversation-builder-interactions.html#limitations) for limitations on types of text that you can send.

-{: .important}
+* To set a delay for the messages, use the [setMessageDelay](conversation-builder-scripting-functions-manage-conversation-flow.html#set-message-delay-value) function.
-To send a single message use the [sendMessage()](#send-message) function.
+* To send a single message, use the [sendMessage](conversation-builder-scripting-functions-send-messages.html#send-message) function.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |